Dpdl-io/DpdlEngine/Install_requirements.md

 | Windows64|X|*|*|X|X v1.12.0|*|*|*|X|X|X v4.01|

-Note: The Free trial Demo version of 'DpdlEngine lite' includes a subset of the Dpdl language plug-ins.
+Note: The Free trial shareware version of 'DpdlEngine lite' includes a subset of the Dpdl language plug-ins.
-		If your're interested in testing a specific plug-in please feel free to contact us, we'll be happy to accomodate your specific needs: info@dpdl.io
+		If your're interested in testing a specific Dpdl language plug-in please feel free to contact us, we'll be happy to satisfy your specific needs: info@dpdl.io

 ## Embedded C code